-HYGIENE IMPROVEMENT ACTIONS FOR HIV/ AIDS PROGRAM IMPLEMENTERS
+HYGIENE IMPROVEMENT ACTIONS FOR HIV/AIDS PROGRAM IMPLEMENTERS

-This section outlines a full range of hygiene improvement actions that HIV/AIDS professionals working in different care settings can incorporate into their programs.
-Though similar to the recommendations, this section focuses on water, sanitation, and hygiene implications for different care settings.
+This section outlines a full range of hygiene improvement actions that HIV/AIDS professionals working in different care settings can incorporate into their programs or suggest to householders as options to prevent diarrhea among PLWHA and their families.
+Though similar to the recommendations, this section focuses on water, sanitation and hygiene implications for different care settings.
 Certain actions may be repeated for more than one setting.
 These guidelines provide a menu of options, not a prioritized list of actions, which programs can adopt as appropriate and feasible.